·

 Benefits of Journaling for Overthinkers

-The beauty of doing this is that once you have the worries written down you can begin to think a little more clearly.
+The beauty of journaling is that once you have the worries written down you can begin to think more clearly.
 It gives your brain a bit of a rest, and often by looking at the worries, you can quickly see how a lot of the worries you’ve had are illogical or unlikely to happen.

 This happens because you give your brain the space it needs, away from the busyness of your mind.
 This space gives your logical mind the chance to take a breath and take back control.

-It’s hard to make decisions when you’re overwhelmed, so journaling is a great tool for moving through these kinds of blocks.
+It’s hard to make decisions when you’re overwhelmed, so journaling is a great way to move through blocks.

-My dissertation was a Heuristic study which meant I needed to journal daily to help me process the data and understand my own processes.
-At first I didn’t want to do this – extra work never appeals to me… But, once I began I noticed a huge change in my ability to switch off and go to sleep at night.
+For my dissertation I needed to keep a daily journal to help me process the data and understand my own processes.
+At first I didn’t want to do this (extra work never appeals to me…), But, once I began keeping a journal, I noticed a huge change in my ability to switch off and go to sleep at night.

-Up until then my mind was constantly busy – trying to hold all that information, absorb and process my learning as well as everything else my mind was storing away from my studies.
+My mind was constantly busy, trying to hold onto and process lots of new information, as well as everything else my mind was storing away from my studies.

-With my insomnia, brain fog and fatigue issues it wasn’t great… But I quickly noticed that by journaling every evening before bed, my mind emptied – it’s why I love it being called brain dumping – because that’s exactly how it feels!
+I quickly noticed that by journaling every evening before bed, my mind emptied.
+It’s why I love it being called brain dumping – because that’s exactly how it feels!

 50 Overthinking Prompts: